CartoDB/raster-loader/docs/source/user_guide/use_with_python.rst

 .. code-block:: python

-    records = connector.get_records(
+    records = connection.get_records(
         fqn = 'database.schema.tablename',
     )

-This function returns a DataFrame with some samples from the raster table on BigQuery (10 rows by default).
+This function returns a DataFrame with some samples from the raster table (10 rows by default).

 .. seealso::